Grand Nain: Appearance

 The name Grand Nain refers to its relative height compared to other Cavendish cultivars.
 It is shorter than the Giant Cavendish and taller than the Dwarf Cavendish cultivars.
 The Grand Nain cannot typically be distinguished from other Cavendish cultivars without growing the plants side by side and comparing the heights.
 The plant, like other banana plants, is an herbaceous "tree" that produces large oblong leaves.
 The leaves often become torn or tattered at the ends as a result of mechanical stresses such as wind.
 Being an angiosperm, the Grand Nain produces large inflorescences that develop into the edible fruit.

 Economic relevance

 Bananas are ranked as the fourth-most cultivated crop in the world and constitute a significant portion of many populations' caloric intake.
+In addition, they are rich in potassium, vitamin B6, vitamin C, dietary fiber, and manganese.
 While this includes all cultivars, the Grand Nain has become one of the most popular varieties for commercial plantations.
 Its characteristic medium height and large fruit yields make it ideal for commercial agriculture.
 The moderate height allows easy harvesting and some resistance to windthrow (plants breaking due to strong winds).
 Plantations growing Grand Naines range from the tropical regions of Central America, Africa, India, and Southeast Asia.
 In many tropical communities, entire local economies are based upon banana production and exportation.